Optimization for L1-Norm Error Fitting via Data Aggregation: Computational Experiment

 We test the algorithms with synthetic and real data.
 First, to systematically check the performance changes across various data sizes, we use randomly generated regression instances for the experiment.
 To generate random instances, we use the \textsf{make\_regression} function of the Python package Scikit Learn \cite{scikitlearn} with noise option equal to 1.
 The instances are generated from triplet $(n,m,p)$, where $n \in \{5000,10000,20000,40000\}$ is the number of original entries (data points), $m \in \{20,30,40,50\}$ is the number of independent variables (features), and $p \in \{5,10,15\}$ is the number of features in the randomly generated regression model.
 For each triplet $(n,m,p)$, 10 instances are generated, which yields a total of 480 instances.
-Second, a real data set from the database of National Center for Arts Research (NCAR) at Southern Methodist University is used.
-The task is to build a regression model to predict the number of attendance of 6,466 art organizations in the U.S. based on 20 independent variables.
+The synthetic data generation code is available in the online supplement.
+Second, a real data set from the database of DataArts at Southern Methodist University (SMU DataArts) is used.
+The task is to build a regression model to predict the number of attendances of 6,466 art organizations in the U.S. based on 20 independent variables.
 The independent variables include statistics of the neighborhood of each organization (population, commuting time, income, household size, education level, employment rate, age, art activities, competitions, etc.) and the organization information (revenue, total expense, marketing expense, grants, etc.).
 The LAD regression is useful for this data set because the response variable (number of attendance) contains outliers.
+The SMU DataArts data set is available in the online supplement.

 Both algorithms terminate if optimality is achieved or one hour is elapsed.
 Since any of the algorithms can terminate without an optimal solution within the one-hour time limit, we check additional performance measures in the following. \begin{enumerate}[noitemsep] \item[] \textit{Gap}: Optimality gap at the termination. \item[] \textit{Opt}: Percentage such that optimality is guaranteed (Gap =0\% or smaller than the tolerance) \end{enumerate} We obtain \textit{Gap} from the relative MIP gap of CPLEX for \eqref{def_l1_reg_subset_selection} and $\delta_{\mbox{\begin{tiny}AID\end{tiny}}}^T$ for AID.